Swislok-Dev/recipe_generator_backend/README.md

 This is a backend API run on Ruby on Rails.
 Data is stored here for the frontend to collect and write to.

-Database keeps a collection of recipes with the recipe title, ingredients used, and the instructions for making the recipe.
+Database keeps a collection of recipes with the recipe name, ingredients used, and the instructions for making the recipe.

 ## Setup